The 6 Best Vertical Garden Kits in 2023

 Empty vertical garden kit by Watex

-The Watex Urban Farming Vertical garden kits comes with several different types of planters and many feature a drip irrigation kit.
+The Watex Urban Farming Vertical garden kits come with several different types of planters and many feature a drip irrigation kit.
 This consists of 1/4″ pipes pre-installed behind the panel to deliver water accurately and simultaneously to drippers positioned at each pot.
 This allows users to set up a water-saving and time-saving irrigation system for the plants that they are growing.
-If you go on a lot of vacations, the drop irrigation kit is a must!
+If you go on a lot of vacations, the drip irrigation kit is a must!

 The Expandable Green Wall Vertical Garden Kit (pictured above) is neat because you can continue to add units to expand your growing space as much as you’d like!
 While this design may be more plastic-heavy than others, Watex took the extra step to provide a recycled, BPA version.